Smy619/projet-avis-js/README.md

 ```

 ---
 ## ✅ Author

-This project was developed by **Sun Ting** as part of the [OpenClassrooms – Front-End Developer path](https://openclassrooms.com/en/paths/518-front-end-developer).
+Created by Sun Ting as part of the Web Integrator course at OpenClassrooms.